SARSEF 2021 Winners

 Arizona STEM Adventure 4-8th grade students explore the wide world of STEM while their teachers receive professional development.

-SARSEF Fair This culminating event of all SARSEF programs provides students the opportunity to win over $100,000 in scholarships, trips, & prizes to reward them for high-quality research.
+Regional SARSEF Science and Engineering Fair This culminating event of all SARSEF programs provides students the opportunity to win over $100,000 in scholarships, trips, & prizes to reward them for high-quality research.

 What Do You Wonder?: A Community of Young Scientists – Offered Spring/Summer 2020

-Arizona Regional Junior Science and Humanities Symposium – Junior Science and Humanities Symposium is a national competition for high school students that awards $408,000 in undergraduate tuition scholarships annually to regional and national student finalists.
+Arizona Regional Junior Science and Humanities Symposium (National – Junior Science and Humanities Symposium) – is a national competition for high school students that awards $408,000 in undergraduate tuition scholarships annually to regional and national student finalists.